neurospin/highres-cortex/README.md

 # Licence

 The source code of this work is placed under the [CeCILL licence](LICENCE.CeCILL.txt).
-Compiled code that links to the GPL-licenced [GSL (GNU Scientific Library)](http://www.gnu.org/software/gsl/) forms a derivated work thereof, and thus must be redistributed under the [GNU General Public Licence](LICENCE.GPLv3.txt).
+Compiled code that links to the GPL-licensed [GSL (GNU Scientific Library)](http://www.gnu.org/software/gsl/) forms a derivative work thereof, and thus must be redistributed under the [GNU General Public Licence](LICENCE.GPLv3.txt).

 # Legalese